Chart Color Schemes

 Infrastructure

-Mount Pleasant has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mount Pleasant has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 AreaSearch has identified eight projects that could impact the area significantly.
-These include Mackay Port Access Bruce Highway to Mackay Slade Point Road Stage 1, Magpies Sporting Club Redevelopment, Mackay Educational Precinct, and Mackay Ring Road - Stage Two.
-The following list details those expected to have the most relevance.
+Notable ones include Mackay Port Access Bruce Highway to Mackay Slade Point Road Stage 1, Magpies Sporting Club Redevelopment, Mackay Educational Precinct, and Mackay Ring Road - Stage Two.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.